Religious communism: Christian communism

 Christian communism is an early form of socialism and pre-Marxist communism based on Christianity.
 It is a theological and political theory based upon the view that the teachings of Jesus compel Christians to support communism as the ideal social system.
 Although there is no universal agreement on the exact date when Christian communism was founded, many Christian communists say that evidence from the Bible suggests that the first Christians, including the Apostles in the New Testament, established their small communist society in the years following Jesus' death and resurrection.
 While critics of socialism including Catholic social teaching propounded by several popes argue that Jesus was more communitarian than communist, many advocates of Christian communism and other communists, including Karl Kautsky, argue that it was taught by Jesus and practiced by the apostles.
 Several independent historians have supported the latter view.

 In the 16th century, English writer Thomas More, venerated in the Catholic Church as a saint, portrayed a society based on common property ownership in his treatise Utopia, whose leaders administered it through reason.
 Several groupings in the English Civil War supported this idea, especially the Diggers, who espoused clear communistic yet agrarian ideals.
 Oliver Cromwell and the Grandees' attitude to these groups was, at best, ambivalent and often hostile.
 Criticism of the idea of private property continued into the Enlightenment era of the 18th century through such thinkers as the profoundly religious Jean-Jacques Rousseau.
 Raised a Calvinist, Rousseau was influenced by the Jansenist movement within the Catholic Church.
-The Jansenist movement originated from the most orthodox Catholic bishops who tried to reform the Roman Catholic Church in the 17th century to stop secularization and Protestantism.
 One of the main Jansenist aims was democratizing to stop the aristocratic corruption at the top of the Church hierarchy.
 The participants of the Taiping Rebellion, who founded the Taiping Heavenly Kingdom, a syncretic Christian-Shenic theocratic kingdom, are viewed by the Chinese Communist Party as proto-communists.